sebhoof/SolarAxionFlux/README.md

 ### The code

-When you make use of our code, please link to this Github page and cite our accompanying study using the BibTeX entry provided below or by getting it directly from [ADS](https://ui.adsabs.harvard.edu/abs/2021JCAP...09..006H/exportcitation) or [INSPIRE](https://inspirehep.net/literature/1842437).
+When you make use of our code, please **link to this Github project** and cite our accompanying study using the BibTeX entry provided below or by getting it directly from [ADS](https://ui.adsabs.harvard.edu/abs/2021JCAP...09..006H/exportcitation) or [INSPIRE](https://inspirehep.net/literature/1842437).
 ```
 @ARTICLE{2101.08789,
        author = {{Hoof}, Sebastian and {Jaeckel}, Joerg and {Thormaehlen}, Lennert J.},